/www/asatourscomau_679/public/wp-content/themes/asatours/single-tour.php

 • Airfare: Australia-Edinburgh, Aberdeen-Australia

-• Porterage at hotel or during ferry excursions between Aberdeen – Lerwick, Lerwick – Kirkwall, Kirkwall – Aberdeen
+• Porterage at hotels or during ferry excursions between Aberdeen – Lerwick, Lerwick – Kirkwall, Kirkwall – Aberdeen

 • Personal spending money